rishikesh-anand/SANS-sec555_blockchain/blockchain_basics.md

 # blockchain
--blockchain is an open and distrubuted ledger, which can recorf trasaction betwrrn tow parties in permenent way
+- blockchain is an open and distrubuted ledger, which can recorf trasaction betwrrn tow parties in permenent way

 ## Characteristic:
 - Open - anyone can access it.